grosser/gem-dependent/Readme.md

-    --fetch-limit N              Fetch specs for max N gems (for fast debugging) --parallel N                 Make N requests in parallel (default 15) --all-versions               Check against all versions of gems
+    --fetch-limit N              Fetch specs for max N gems (for fast debugging) --parallel N                 Make N requests in parallel (default 15) --all-versions               Check against all versions of gems --type                       Only look for dependents matching the listed type(s) (default is runtime and development)

 Output